Ousted Myanmar lawmakers eye ICC probe, more deaths reported after protests

 About 37 journalists have been arrested, including 19 who remain in detention, the U.N. human rights office said.

-The United Nations food agency said this week that rising prices of food and fuel meant many poor families faced shortages and hunger.

-Reporting by Reuters Staff; Writing by Ed Davies; Editing by Stephen Coates
+Reporting by Reuters Staff; Writing by Ed Davies and Robert Birsel; Editing by Stephen Coates and Lincoln Feast

 Our Standards: The Thomson Reuters Trust Principles.